Nietzsche2000/Nietzsche2000/README.md

 Feel free to reach out to me at monishwaran@berkeley.edu if you want to discuss more about my interests or potential collaborations.

+In the past, I have worked on numerous applications of deep learning in healthcare, which I have talked about at **multiple international keynotes** and **TEDx conferences**.

 <!--